Books and e-books

 If you do not have an LTU user

-If you do not have an LTU user, you can only access e-books on site at the library, on your own or on one of the library's computers, after generating a code that you can get on a special iPad at the library.
-However, you have access to all openly available e-books.
+If you do not have an LTU user account, you can only access most e-books when you are at the library.
+You can use your own device or one of the library's computers.
+To open an e-book, you need a temporary access code, which you can generate using a special iPad available at the library.
+You still have access to all e-books that are openly available online.

 - DOAB - Directory of Open Access Books